Houdini 19.5 Crowd simulations

 Triggers and transitions

-At each step in the simulation, Houdini looks at each agent and checks a series of trigger nodes (for example “distance to target > 2”).
-A logic node is available to combine triggers.
-If a trigger applies, Houdini checks for a transition attached to the trigger to change the agent to a new state (for example, “walk” → “run”).
-Transitions can have a duration during which Houdini will automatically blend the animation clips of the old and new states.
+At each step in the crowd simulation, Houdini looks at every agent and checks a series of trigger conditions (for example, “distance to target > 2”).
+If a trigger applies, Houdini checks for a transition that is attached to the trigger to change the agent to a new state (for example, walk → run).
+Transitions can have a duration during which Houdini automatically blends the animation clips of the old and new states.

 Obstacles

-You can specify static DOP objects for agents to avoid using a behavior.
-You can put this behavior before the behavior merge node
+You can specify static DOP objects for agents to avoid.

 Terrain